bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 great support for remote development, which was always an advantage Vim had over other IDEs.

-I'm still not completely used to VSCode though, particularly vertical splitting of the screen, which I did a lot in Vim.
-And the notebook shortcuts still throw me off as there are certain actions I still haven't figured out how to use keyboard for.
+I'm still not completely used to VSCode though, particularly the vertical splitting of the screen, which I did a lot in Vim.
+And the notebook keyboard shortcuts still throw me off as there are certain actions I still haven't figured out how to use keyboard for.
 Nonetheless, I'm sure I'll adapt to it in time (longer now that I'm not coding everyday though).

 Cloudflare